seriousManual/hirestime/README.md

 }, 1000)
 ````

-### Optionally the unit can be set to be seconds or nanoseconds
+Optionally the unit can be set to be seconds or nanoseconds:
  ````javascript
 const hirestime = require('hirestime')